 - Emergency MedicineThis Program is designed to provide training to residents in Family Medicine which will prepare them for a career in both Family and Emergency Medicine

-- Global HealthThe goal of this Family Medicine fellowship is to enhance the ability of Canadian family physicians to competently address global health issues both locally and abroad
+- Global Health and Vulnerable Populationsa 52 week program to provide family physicians with the knowledge and the skills to address global health issues both locally and abroad

 - Indigenous HealthThe goal of the Indigeneous Health fellowship is to enhance the ability of Canadian family physicians to provide comprehensive care to and to be advocates for improved health in Indigenous populations in Ontario and other regions of Canada in accordance with the First Nations, Inuit and Métis (Indigenous) Health core competencies for Postgraduate Medical Education

 - Low Risk ObstetricsA three-month clinical program aimed at providing additional experience to trainees committed to including obstetrics in their future practices

 - Medical OncologyA 52-week Residency Program designed to provide Family Physicians with the knowledge and the skills to be able to provide care for patients diagnosed with cancer

 - Palliative Care 6 Month ProgramA 6 month comprehensive training program in Palliative Care